-On this post, you will learn what is meeting minutes and why it is so important.
+On this post, you will learn what is minutes of meeting and why it is so important.
 I will also show you how to write the minutes of a meeting together with samples and templates.

 You are on this page possibly because you need help on how to write minutes in a meeting.
 Maybe you have been appointed secretary to the governing board of your organization and has been tasked with the responsibility of taking notes during meetings.
 Maybe it’s a small committee of an organization set up to carry out a project.
 Whichever it is, if you have been saddled with the responsibility or you just volunteered to take notes during meetings, you will find this post helpful.

 Here, I will be giving you great ideas and tips to help you get started with the task of preparing an effective meeting minutes.
 I’m going to give you some meeting minutes sample and meeting minutes template you can choose from.

 As we journey through this expository article, it is important to note that the format, style and content requirements for meeting minutes vary based on organization, committee or board.
 And my job here is to give you a general guideline.